Promise anti-pattern

 .catch((error) => console.log(`Scary error happened: ${error}`));

 We still see the Scary error happened: ReferenceError: person is not define message.
-Now let's go back and change personx to be person again and run our example.
-This time we don't get an unhandled promise rejection warning but instead we see our error message: Scary error happened: TypeError: Cannot read property 'city' of undefined.
+Now change personx back to person and run the example again.
+This time there’s no unhandled promise rejection warning.
+Instead we get our error message: Scary error happened: TypeError: Cannot read property 'city' of undefined.

 Summary